 In most cases, per diem employees can work as much as their employers will allow.
-However, some states have regulations in place that set a maximum number of hours a per diem employee can work.
+However, some states have regulations in place that set a maximum number of hours or consecutive days a person can work.
 For more information on federal and state regulations for per diem employees, see below.

 How Many Hours Can a Per Diem Employee Work?

-Per diem employees are like independent contractors in that they don’t have a set schedule.
-In general, per diem employee can work as many hours as his or her company’s policy allows.
+Per diem (literally “per day”) employees are like independent contractors in that they don’t have a set schedule.
+They work as needed and with a flexible schedule, are paid per day, and may not receive benefits.
+In general, a per diem employee can work as many hours as their company’s policy allows.
 Nurses, health care professionals, and substitute teachers often work on a per diem basis.

-Private companies that employee per diem workers can also set their own policies limiting the number of hours a per diem employee can work.
-For example, Jennifer Bradford of Soliant Health wrote, “We do not have a minimum or maximum number of hours you must work.”
+Note: Private companies that employee per diem workers can also set their own policies limiting the number of hours a per diem employee can work.
+If you are currently or are looking to be employed as a per diem employee, you should check with your employer to see if it has policies in place to limit working hours.

-Note: You may hear people use the phrase “per diem” to describe a special kind of allowance given to employees for expenses.
+You may hear people use the phrase “per diem” to describe a special kind of allowance given to employees for expenses.
 Be aware that this is something entirely different from being a per diem employee.
-According to the General Services Administration, a per diem is an allowance for lodging (excluding taxes), meals, and incidental expenses.
-The General Services Administration (GSA) establishes per diem rates for destinations within the lower 48 Continental United States.”
-To learn more about the per diem allowances, visit GSA.gov.
+According to the General Services Administration (GSA), a per diem is an allowance for lodging (excluding taxes), meals, and incidental expenses.
+The GSA establishes per diem rates for destinations within the 48 continental United States; you can find out more at GSA.gov.

 Per diem employees can usually work as many hours as their employers allow.
-Although a number of states limit the number of hours an employee can work, federal law has no such restrictions.
+Although a number of states limit the number of consecutive hours and/or days an employee can work, federal law has no such restrictions.

 If you are looking for jobs with the opportunity for flexible scheduling, you can check out our list of work-from-home jobs.